52-47/CSCI381-DataModeling-Group3/FinalProject/Individual Models/RalphGranata/PG/Group3-EuropeanCarManufacturer-PG-ModelUpdateNotes.md

   - These will be omitted in the final submission database if they cannot be completed.
 - Tested data insertions (without U/I/D triggers): Successful

+# Model Update Notes - 12/06/2023:
+- Updated Triggers (Functional)
+- Hashkey function does not work

 ## TODO:
 - Import and convert any new custom views.
-- Fix Converted U/I/D Triggers to PG.
 - Fix Converted Hashing function.
+- Fix Converted U/I/D Triggers to include hashing function